Office of Emergency Management

 • Flood insurance is necessary to obtain federally secured loans to buy, build, or renovate a structure located in a flood hazard area.
 This includes federal grants, FHA, and VA loans, as well as most conventional mortgage loans.

 • Check to See If Your Property is Within A Designated Flood Hazard Area.
 Do this even if you do not (or did not) require a mortgage loan to purchase your house or business.
-To protect yourself, purchase flood insurance if your property is in a designated flood hazard area.
+To protect yourself, purchase flood insurance even if your property is not in a designated flood hazard area.

 If your home receives flood water damage, whether or not you purchased flood insurance is important.
 The type and amount of federal disaster assistance available to you can be severely reduced if you are not insured.